codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 JSON path expression: `$.release.version`

 ### Promotable properties
-Promotable properties define the specific files and the attributes within those files to be promoted between environments.
+Promotable Properties in Promotion Settings define the specific files, and the attributes within those files, to be promoted between environments.
 Defining these properties allow for precise control over what changes are included in a promotion, adhering to environment-specific requirements and avoiding unwanted modifications.

+When no promotable properties are configured, all changes are promoted between all environments.

 Like the Version attribute, promotable properties are defined through JSON path expressions.
 Unlike the Version attribute, you can define multiple JSON path expressions to different files and multiple attributes in the same file.